mahautlatinis/react-front-home-test/README.md

 ## Bonus

 - You can do whatever you want to improve the experience on this little app.  ✅  bonus will be on the bonus branch

+- ✅  Made a Makefile and a docker-compose file so you just need to $make
-- I edited the package.json, please use npm instead of yarn for the bonus part.
+- If you do not have Docker, I edited the package.json, please use npm instead of yarn for the bonus part.
 - Please use npm install --legacy-peer-deps

 # Requirements